Dr-Gibberish/HW3_Yuming-Zhao/README.md

 # flutter_application_1

-This is homework3 of csen268 by Yuming Zhao
+This is homework3 of csen268 by Yuming Zhao/n
-Pages are in  the folder 'libs'
+Pages are in  the folder 'libs'/n
 Thank you for your patience!

 ## Getting Started